 - Use 10 second rule for icing consistency, refer to the video below.

-- Transfer the first cake on serving plate.
+- To assemble, transfer the first cake on serving plate.

 - Spread some buttercream evenly over the top of the first cake.